DESI-UR/VAST/Documentation/source/Vsquared_intro.rst

 ############

-:raw-html:`<strong>V<sup>2</sup></strong>` is a software package for finding voids based on the ZOBOV (ZOnes Bordering On Voidness) algorithm [@Neyrinck:2007], which uses the gradient of the volume of adjacent voronoi cells to flow multiple cells into larger void regions.
+:raw-html:`<strong>V<sup>2</sup></strong>` is a software package for finding voids based on the ZOBOV (ZOnes Bordering On Voidness) algorithm by [Neyrinck (2007)]_, which uses the gradient of the volume of adjacent voronoi cells to flow multiple cells into larger void regions.

 The ``VAST/Vsquared`` directory contains the package, as well as an example